Air Canada ranks last for on-time performance in North America

 Other reasons can account for delays.
 The cold weather in Canada means planes need to be de-iced as early as October, runways need to be cleared of snow, and landing and takeoff times can be more spread out.

-The frosty hurdles make achieving parallel on-time performance north of the border a challenge.
+The frosty hurdles make achieving parallel on-time performance north of the border a challenge, experts say.

 Over the holidays, however, the fairly mild temperatures across the country meant that most passengers enjoyed smooth sailing.
 That outcome stood in contrast to the tales of travel nightmares from 12 months earlier, when thousands of passengers saw their flights delayed or cancelled largely due to poor weather.